Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 The team at Netpaths marketing has also seen great results with this internal linking strategy.
 Cayley Vos opens up: “We have seen a huge uptick in traffic from refreshing old posts and adding new, relevant information.
 Older content has value and updating it with new resources, and a current date provides a measurable ranking and traffic boost.
 The best use of our time is often refreshing and reanimating old content.”

-AlchemyLeads SEO’s Sean Chaudhary echoes the same: “By filtering your top-performing pages by their keyword profile, we’ve spent a good deal of time internal linking from some of our best pages to pages to some of our faster-growing, up and coming pages.
+AlchemyLeads SEO’s Sean Chaudhary echoes the same: “By filtering your top-performing pages by their keyword profile using data from your content marketing dashboard, we’ve spent a good deal of time internal linking from some of our best pages to pages to some of our faster-growing, up and coming pages.
 This means we are continually adding content to our best-performing pages to refresh the page and add new internal links to other site pages that could use some gains in authority and traffic.

 This tactic for inserting internal links is from Szymon Slowik of Takaoto.
 “Boosting the rankings of your most important pages by linking to them internally from the main page is a commonly used tactic in SEO.